Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition: Lorentz invariant model using Unruh mode

 \section{Lorentz invariant model using Unruh mode}

-In this section we comment regarding the outcome of using Unruh mode decomposition in the Lorentz invariant nonlocal theory.
-In particular we discuss the nonlocal Lorentz invariant models as considered in \cite{Kajuri:2017jmy,Modesto:2017ycz}.
-In these class of theories the equation of motion for a quantum scalar field obeys a homogeneous and infinite order differential equation such as following,
+In this section we discuss the use of Unruh quantization in the LI-NLT.
+In particular we discuss the LI-NLT models as considered in \cite{Kajuri:2017jmy,Modesto:2017ycz}.
+In this class of theories the equation of motion for a quantum scalar field obeys a homogeneous and infinite order differential equation such as

 where $F$ is an analytical function and possesses nonzero value everywhere.
-As the above equation portrays an infinite order differential equation thus an immediate question may arise that how to obtain the solution for the Eq. (\ref{BRM4})?
-The answer to this question is well developed in \cite{Barnaby:2007ve,Kajuri:2017jmy,Modesto:2017ycz} which explains that the number of solutions to Eq. (\ref{BRM4n}) is equal to the number of poles present in its propagator which comes out to be $G(p^2)=\,\frac{F(-l^2p^2)^{-1}}{p^2}$ \cite{Barnaby:2007ve,Kajuri:2017jmy}.
-Thus the above equation owns two independent solutions.
-Furthermore it can be intuitively perceived that the solutions to the equation $\Box \phi=\,0$ satisfy the Eq. (\ref{BRM4n}).
+The solution to Eq. (\ref{BRM4}) is well developed in \cite{Barnaby:2007ve,Kajuri:2017jmy,Modesto:2017ycz}.
+Their results describe that the number of solutions is equal to the number of poles present in its propagator, which turns out to be $G(p^2)=\,\frac{F(-l^2p^2)^{-1}}{p^2}$ \cite{Barnaby:2007ve,Kajuri:2017jmy}.
+Thus Eq. (\ref{BRM4n}) owns two independent solutions.
+It can be intuitively perceived that the solutions to the equation $\Box \phi=\,0$ satisfy Eq. (\ref{BRM4n}).
 Note that Eq. (\ref{BRM4n}) has only two solutions and therefore it implies that the complete set of solutions to Eq. (\ref{BRM4n}) is same as that of the $\Box \phi=\,0$.
-Therefore, like LNI-NLT, the modes in this case are same as local theory.
-Hence following the identical steps, as employed for LNI-NLT, one finds the nonlocal field for LI-NLT in terms of non-local Unruh operators as (\ref{scalar_nl_3d_r}) and (\ref{scalar_nl_3d_l}), but now the operators are related to local counter parts by the following relation
+Therefore, like LNI-NLT, the modes in this case are the same as local theory.
+Hence following the analysis for LNI-NLT, the field solutions in LI-NLT can be written in terms of the nonlocal Unruh operators [e.g. (\ref{scalar_nl_3d_r}) and (\ref{scalar_nl_3d_l})].
+However now the nonlocal operators are related to local counterparts by the following relation: